speechchemistry/phonemic-analysis/README.md

 ## Prerequisites

-This tool requires Java runtime to be installed which often is on most systems.
+This tool requires Java runtime to be installed which is available on most platforms.

 ## Installation

-Download the realease zip package that includes the binaries and source (click on releases).
+Download the release zip package that includes the binaries and source (click on releases).

 ## Running the tools